 Write how you would speak, as though you’re talking to a friend.
 This will actually make your job a lot easier and make you more relatable to your audience.
 If I were to run in to you down the street right now, how would you tell me about your business, product or service?
 If you stick to this rule, you’ll sound far more genuine to your audience than if you go over the top and fake it.

 Always remember, if you can use fewer words to get your message across, do it.
-Most people have short attention spans and long copy is boring and no doubt your readers will lose interest quickly; probably before you’ve even got to the point.
+Most people have short attention spans (hi, if anyone is still reading this) and long copy is boring.
 I’m a wordy girl at heart, so keeping it short and simple can be a real challenge.
 Ask yourself every time you write, what doesn’t need to be here?
-Get rid of it and get to the point in as few words as possible.
 Don’t try and impress your audience by bamboozling them with jargon and writing a novel of unnecessary information.
 Direct language shows you know what you’re talking about.
-If you’re writing about a complicated concept, take a step back and think how you can explain it in simplistic terms so that your next-door neighbour, or even a child can understand.
-Simple words and short sentences are far more effective at getting your point across and converting your audience.
+If you’re writing about a complicated concept, think how you can explain it in simplistic terms so that your next-door neighbour, or even a child can understand.

 INCLUDE A CALL TO ACTION